bcit-ltc/infrastructure-documentation/docs/0_dev-workflow/getting-started-dev.md

 ## Workflow

-A typical "dev loop" involves committing code, building an image, running tests, and deploying the image to a registry.
+A typical container "dev loop" involves committing code, building an image, running tests, and deploying the image to a registry.

 ![Development Loop](../assets/dev-loop.png)